elugens/hello-javascript/docs/general-javascript-questions/js-classes/javascript-mixins.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The simplest way to implement a mixin in JavaScript is to make an object with useful methods, so that we can easily merge them into a prototype of any class.
-There is no inheritance, but a simple method copying.
+  <div><strong>Interview Response:</strong> The most straightforward way to implement a mixin in JavaScript is to make an object with helpful methods so that we can easily merge them into a prototype of any class.
+There is no inheritance, but there is method copying.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />